When do you meet?

 What do children wear?
 Again casual and comfortable is the norm.

 What do children do during the service?
+(RE has been on pause since the start of the pandemic.)
 We provide childcare for children during the service.
 The Religious Exploration (RE) Committee provides a program for children (designed for ages six through twelve) on the first Sunday of each month.
 The children’s program takes place in the RE room (downstairs) during the Sunday service.
 A parent or guardian must stay at UUFS while their child is in attendance.
 There will always be a minimum of two adults leading the RE sessions. *Please register your children prior to their attendance.
 Forms are available at the UUFS meeting house.
 Completed forms can be given to an RE Committee member.*

 May our child stay with us during the service?
 Of course.